microsoft/CNTK/Examples/Image/FeatureExtraction/README.md

 |Data:     |A small toy data set of food items in a fridge (grocery).
 |:---------|:---
-|Purpose   |Demonstrate how to evaluate and write out different layers of a trained model using python.
+|Purpose   |Demonstrate how to evaluate and write out different layers of a trained model using Python.
 |Network   |Pre-trained AlexNet model.
 |Training  |None, only evaluation of different layers of the model.